ProjectAdam95/Horiseon-Final/README.md

 ### :rocket: Deployment

+- To deploy the website please visit :

-- To deplote the website.
-Navigate to the index.html file in the repossitory to deploy the webpage on your local browser.
+- If this does not work you can navigate to the index.html file in the repossitory to deploy the webpage on your local browser.
 If you do not have a code editor such as VS code to view the html/css code try clicking the F12 button on your web browser to view the console and navigate through the elements on the page!

  ###  :fire: Contribution